tinyspider/deep-learning-challenge/Result/Report.md

 ## Summary

 Overall, the final model can predict at 78.79% accuracy.
 Alternatively, we could use a random forest model, which constructs multitude of decision trees at training time.
 The random forest model deals with semi-continuous variables easily.
 It also handles mixed variable types well.
+Overall, it can perform well when predicting classification.